 [order by <expression> [asc|desc][nulls {first|last}] [, ...]]

-partition by <expression> [, ...]: optional.
-This parameter specifies the partition information.
-If the values of partition key columns are the same for a group of rows, these rows are included in the same window.
-For more information about the format of partition by, see Table operations.
+partition by <expression> [, ...]: Optional.
+Specifies the partition.
+Rows with the same partition key column values are in the same partition.
+For more information about the format, see Table operations.

 filter_clause

-is a Boolean expression, which is used in the same way as the WHERE clause in the select ... from ... where
+FILTER (WHERE filter_condition)filter_condition is a Boolean expression, which is used in the same way as the WHERE clause in a select ... from ... where statement.

 Prepare data